 - 55% of Gen X is behind schedule in saving for retirement

 The top two reasons Gen Xers aren’t saving more for retirement are poor spending habits and credit card debt—they’re having trouble managing core elements of financial wellness.

-- Developing and following a budget, which should include both spending and saving needs, like setting up an emergency fund and contributing to a 401(k) and/or IRA
+- Developing and following a budget, which should include both spending and saving needs, such as setting up an emergency fund and contributing to a 401(k) and/or IRA

 - Consolidating debt and paying monthly credit card bills in full